hjlim99/Blog_Jekyll/r_studio_bookdown.md

 github-repo: rstudio/bookdown-demo
 description: "This is a minimal example of using the bookdown package to write a book.
 The output format for this example is bookdown::gitbook."
 ---

-# Prerequisites

-This is a _sample_ book written in **Markdown**.
-You can use anything that Pandoc's Markdown supports, e.g., a math equation $a^2 + b^2 = c^2$.

-For now, you have to install the development versions of **bookdown** from Github:

-'''{r eval=FALSE}
-devtools::install_github("rstudio/bookdown")
-'''

-Remember each Rmd file contains one and only one chapter, and a chapter is defined by the first-level heading `#`.

-To compile this example to PDF, you need to install XeLaTeX.

-''''{r include=FALSE}
-# automatically create a bib database for R packages
-knitr::write_bib(c(
-  .packages(), 'bookdown', 'knitr', 'rmarkdown'
-), 'packages.bib')
-''''

 ```

 ### 4. 책 Build하기
 * Build 패널 클릭  (Environment, History 패널 옆)